confluentinc/confluent-kafka-go/README.md

  * Produce() is a non-blocking call, if the internal librdkafka queue is full the call will fail.
- * Somehwat slower than the channel producer.
+ * Somewhat slower than the channel producer.

 See [examples/producer_example](examples/producer_example)